mcuringa/think-js/arrays.md

 Accessing elements
 ------------------

-The syntax for accessing the elements of a list is the same as the syntax for accessing the characters of a string --- the index operator: ``[]`` (not to be confused with an empty array).
+The syntax for accessing the elements of an array is the same as the syntax for accessing the characters of a string --- the index operator: ``[]`` (not to be confused with an empty array).
 The expression inside the brackets specifies the index.
 Remember that the indices start at 0 and can be integers up to